IjzerenHein/firestorter/README.md

 Simple, super efficient Firestore bindings for React, using Mobx observables.

 - **Simple**, simple API, get up & running in minutes
-- **Efficient**, only query and re-render data is visible and has changed
+- **Efficient**, only query and re-render data that is visible and has changed
 - **No clutter**, no complex stores/providers/actions/reducers, just go

 ![this-thing-really-moves](./this-thing-really-moves.gif)